 Anode half-equation: Sulfate ions being a stable group ion are not discharged, hydroxide ions from the water are discharged instead to produce oxygen gas.

 Galvanising is a common method used to prevent a metal object from corroding.
-Many cars are galvanised an additional method of preventing corrosion if the paint is damaged or chipped.
+Many cars are galvanised as an additional method of preventing corrosion if the paint is damaged or chipped.
 Galvanising involves coating a metal, normally iron or steel with a thin layer of zinc.
 Zinc being more a more reactive metal will sacfrice itself to protect the iron or steel.
 Metal objects are galvanised by either dipping the object in a bath of molten zinc or by electroplating, as shown.
 Here the steel watering can is given a thin plate of zinc by being electroplated.
 The watering can is made the cathode and when an electrical current flows the zinc ions in the solution will be attracted to the cathode and reduced:

 If a strip of zinc is used at the anode then it will slowly dissolve away and replace the zinc ions which are reduced at the cathode:

 Food cans are made from steel, however many foods are acidic or contain substances which can attack the steel can.
 Most food cans are designed to keep their contents "fresh" for several years and so they need to be constructed in a way that can resist the chemicals in food.
-The steel can could be plated with tin or even chromium.
+The steel can could be electroplated with tin or even chromium.
 Tin and chromium are unreactive metal that will protect the steel can and prevent corrosion or oxidation of the metal.
 The can will also likely have some sort of coating on the inside to help ensure no reaction occurs between the food and the can.